Current Residents

 Outside of medicine, Dr. Castillo enjoys spending time with loved ones, healthy cooking, strength training, and playing guitar.

-Jesslyn Magee-Gonzalez, MD is a resident family physician at the Keck Family Medicine Residency Program and a Southern California native, deeply committed to serving the diverse communities of the area.
+Jesslyn Magee-Gonzalez, MD is a resident family physician at the Keck Family Medicine Residency Program and a Southern California native, deeply committed to serving the communities of the area.
 She began her academic journey at Xavier University of Louisiana, where she earned a bachelor’s degree in Biology.
 She then pursued a Master of Science in Applied Sciences at the Keck Graduate Institute in Claremont, CA, followed by her medical degree at the University of California, Davis in Sacramento.
 While at UC Davis, Dr. Magee-Gonzalez completed the prestigious Academic Research Careers program (ARC-MD), focusing on academic medicine and research.

 In her clinical practice at Keck Medicine of USC, Dr. Magee-Gonzalez emphasizes patient education, shared decision-making, and clear communication to empower patients to take an active role in their healthcare.
 Her research interests include improving women’s health services, understanding the impact of trauma and adverse childhood events on chronic disease, and exploring digital health advancements to promote health equity.